jorupp/HdHrMonitor/README.md

 ## Running it

 - Create a launch profile passing the IP of the HD Homerun Prime
+- Run the tool (ctrl-F5 if you don't want to debug it)
 - Query the `Data` table in the DB to explore the data.
 I expect I'll add some queries here once I find some interesting ones for debugging.